isovector/hs2/GOALS.md

 ## Prescriptive

-1. Push Haskell towards being the language it should be, rather than the language it is for historical reasons.
+Push Haskell to be a better language, this will involve removing some of the historical artifacts that are remnants of the stepping stones that got us to where we are today.
 2. Don't let perfection be the enemy of the good.
 Prefer good solutions that improve everyday programmers' lives.
 This might look like removing of `String`, fix records, and adopt `-XExtraCommas`.